Facilitators: Dr. Azelina Flint and Rita Ann Jones

 Women’s iconography in the 21st Century seeks to both promote the work of female iconography and to foster interfaith dialogue by leading public workshops creating icons of women from a variety of religious and secular backgrounds.

-Participants will be guided by artist Brian Baker who has created a method of art-making inspired by the icon making process.
+Participants will be guided by artist Rita Ann Jones who has created a method of art-making inspired by the icon making process.

 Venue: Solas Bhride Centre, Tully Road, Kildare Town